Seon (food): In historical cookbooks

-According to Eumsik dimibang, a Korean cookbook written during mid-Joseon Dynasty, the historical recipe of the donggwaseon (동과선, a variety of seon made with dongga (winter melon)) is very different from today's version.
+According to Ŭmsik timibang, a Korean cookbook written during mid-Joseon dynasty, the historical recipe of the donggwaseon (동과선, a variety of seon made with dongga (winter melon)) is very different from today's version.

 Thick slices of winter melon are lightly parboiled in the water and put into a bowl with the boiled mixture of ganjang, water and oil.
 In a new bowl boiled ganjang is mixed with minced ginger and then, poured over the vegetables.
 Donggwaseon is served with vinegar which is spread over the dish.

 In Siui jeonseo, a cookbook written in the late 19th century, a recipe of hobakseon (호박선, a zucchini seon) is similar to the modern one.
 A zucchini is hollowed out, filled with various condiments and then steamed.
 A sauce made with vinegar, ganjang and honey is poured over the ready dish.
 The dish is served with sliced chili pepper, seogi (석이 Umbilicaria esculenta) and jidan (fried eggs) that are placed on the zucchini and sprinkled with pine nuts.

 However, the term did not reach its modern meaning until the late 1930s.
 Cookbooks that were written before that time use the term very differently.
 They refer to cheongeoseon (청어선, steamed and stuffed herring), yangseon (양선, steamed and stuffed beef intestine), or dalgyalseon (달걀선, steamed eggs).

 Today, the term "seon" refers to dish made from stuffed vegetables.